BananaStats/stats220/index.md

 * sleep
 * *chill!*

+Taking good care of myself is important and getting sufficient rest helps me recharge my energy to do better!
+I adapted the commone meme format and arranged different colours in a smooth order.
+The dots are suppose to have a leading and revealing effect.

 # What is in the meme?
 1. Picture of panda **eatting** bamboo
 2. Picture of a baby panda **sleeping**